Professor Viren Swami

 Background

 Viren joined Anglia Ruskin University as a Professor of Social Psychology in 2015, having previously worked at the University of Westminster and the University of Liverpool.
-He is co-director of the ARU, as well as of the Centre for Psychological Medicine, a collaborative research centre between ARU and Perdana University in Malaysia.
-He is a Chartered Psychologist and Associate Fellow of the British Psychological Society and is ranked in the top 2% of the most-cited scientists in the world.
+He leads the Wellbeing in Nature research hub, part of the ARU Research Centre for Better Living, and is director of the Centre for Wellbeing in Nature-Malaysia (WiN-MAS), a collaborative research centre between ARU and Perdana University in Malaysia.

-Viren is a prominent science communicator and author, with extensive experience in television, radio, and digital and print media work.
-He also frequently presents his research at science, literary, and music festivals, and works with various public engagement organisations, including, Guerilla Science One Tenth Human.
+Viren’s research is highly influential, and he ranks among the top 2% of the most-cited scientists worldwide.
+He is a prominent science communicator and author, with extensive experience in television, radio, and digital and print media work.
+He also frequently presents his research at science, literary, and music festivals, and is a member of various public-facing organisations.
 Viren’s most recent book, Attraction Explained (now in its second edition), has received critical acclaim, being praised as “beautifully written” while managing to be “scrupulously accurate”.

 Research interests

 The overarching aim of this research is to develop positivist, interventionist methods that can effectively promote healthier body image and well-being across diverse populations.
-For example, Viren’s recent research has highlighted the ways in which exposure to nature can promote a more positive body image in diverse national context environments, the study of mental health literacy, especially of paternal postnatal depression, and the psychology of tattooing.
+For example, Viren’s recent research has highlighted the ways in which contact with nature can promote more positive body image and better mental health in diverse communities and across the lifespan.
+Separately, he is also interested in the study of mental health literacy, especially societal understandings of paternal postnatal depression.

 Areas of research supervision